How To Move A Double Wide Mobile Home – Full Breakdown Instructions.

 Check under the front of the house for hitches.
 Sometimes the set-up crew will leave the hitches under the house other times they will be cut off.

 If they were cut off, and are still under the home, pull them out.
-The cut ends will need to be plate welded, this welding should be done by a certified welder as it can be quite dangerous transporting a mobile home down the highway.
+The cut ends will need to be plate welded, this welding should be done by a certified welder as it can be quite dangerous taking a mobile home down the highway.

 If the hitches are under the house, pull them towards the front of the house.
 Line up the plates and bolt them back to the frame with at least 3/4″ bolts.
 Before using any hitch, make certain that the steel is in reasonably good condition.
 Sometimes the hitches are rusty due to laying in wet conditions under the home for many years.